Emriko/Portfolio/content/posts/particleSystem.md

 }
 ```

-The dispatch and render passes are the following
+The dispatch and render passes are as following.
 ```c
 RunComputeShader(myComputeShader.Get(), 0, nullptr, nullptr, nullptr, 0, myParticleUAV.Get(), NUM_PARTICLE / 10, 10, 1);